davidlamt/davidltran.com/src/posts/vancouver-bc-2018/index.md

 Our second day was mostly spent hiking [Lindeman Lake](https://www.tripadvisor.com/Attraction_Review-g154927-d11645372-Reviews-Lindeman_Lake-Chilliwack_British_Columbia.html).

 Again, we woke up early so that we could get there before it got too crowded.
-Plus, we did not want to be hiking during the hotter hours of the day.
+Plus, we did not want to be hiking during the warmer hours of the day.

 ![Lindeman Lake](lindeman-lake.jpg)

 ![Lindeman Lake 2](lindeman-lake-2.jpg)

-Here, we are some pretty breathtaking views.
+We saw some pretty breathtaking views.
 I may or may not have hurt myself taking those photos.

 The hike was moderate; there was a good amount of uphill.
 Definitely one of the more challenging hikes I've been on but not super difficult.
 However, take that with a grain of salt as I have not been on enough hikes to make a good comparison.